ethereum/EIPs/EIPS/eip-0.md

 ## Implementation

-Halting the IPFS and Swarm storage process, which enabled and multiplied above problems, as well as historically drained the ETHEREUM ecosystem and infrastructure of important ressources and instead developing use cases for the original community would be a remedy for almost all of these problems.
+Halting the IPFS and Swarm storage process, which enabled and multiplied above problems, as well as historically drained the ethereum ecosystem and infrastructure of important ressources and instead developing use cases for the original community would be a remedy for almost all of these problems.

 ## Transport